 Now, cut pieces that are small enough to fit through the holes in the door panel, so you can apply them from the inside.
 Once you cut them, peel one corner and press that to the

+place you want it then peel the protective layer until the whole piece is stuck.
 Repeat as necessary until the whole skin is covered inside.
 Just to warn you, I ended up with a lot of cuts and scrapes on my hands from this step, so be careful!
 Then be sure to use a roller (or, failing that a metal spoon works fine) to really press it down onto the panel.

 You have to be very careful to not stick the deadener over top of any moving parts!
 One solution is to cover them all with aluminum foil, but I have found this to cause rattles later.
 What I do is line the piece up over top of the moving parts, then cut the backing paper around them.
 This keeps the adhesive from touching any moving parts and you don’t have to worry.
 Here’s a picture to show how I did it.